bdusell/jitsu/README.md

 Phrame uses a class called `phrame\SiteConfig` to manage configuration settings.
 Its base class, `phrame\Config`, can read settings from any PHP file written as a series of property assignments on a variable named `$config`.
-Some properties have get and set hooks which process the settings.
+Some properties have getter and setter hooks which process the settings.

 There is a common configuration file at `demo/src/php/config.php` which is merged with a build-specific configuration at